-- attendance at board or committee meetings, major company events, briefings or site visitations; - participation in continuing training programmes; - directorships in other listed corporations, public companies and corporations incorporated and listed outside Malaysia; and
+- attendance at board or committee meetings, major company events, briefings or site visitations; - participation in continuing training programmes; - directorships in other listed corporations, public companies and corporations incorporated and listed outside Malaysia; and - other commitments or positions and the time commitment involved.

-1 Rule 2.20A of the ACE LR provides that a listed corporation must ensure that each of its directors, chief executive and chief financial officer has the character, experience, integrity, competence and time to effectively discharge his role as a director, chief executive or chief financial officer, of the listed corporation.
+Rule 2.20A of the ACE LR provides that a listed corporation must ensure that each of its directors, chief executive and chief financial officer has the character, experience, integrity, competence and time to effectively discharge his role as a director, chief executive or chief financial officer, of the listed corporation.